 - Spending less than six ‘pennies’ per day

-These signs are your body’s water gauge and ignoring them is sure to have an impact on your wellbeing, even if you think you’re functioning normally.
+your body’s water gauge and ignoring them is sure to have an impact on your wellbeing, even if you think you’re functioning normally.
 And it’s not just water your body is calling for.

 Your body extracts electrolytes from food and drink and these natural chemicals (potassium, sodium, magnesium and calcium) all perform vital functions in the brain and body.
 We only need them in small amounts but the body will react if it goes without them for long.